PaulMatencio/Neighbourhood-map-5.1-Project/README.md

 ## issues with knockout.js

-I got a strange behaviour between Knockout.js and observable array with Ajax that is described below:
+I got a problem with Knockout.js's observable array and Ajax.

-Eventhougth the KO modelview  object contains the observable array, as for instance "nytarticles", when I want to access the observable array, I got an error telling that "nytarticles"  is undefined.
-A mean to circumvent this issue is to use a javascript array , as for instance "articles" and  assign the javascript array "articles" to the ko observable array "nyarticles" when the operation is completed.
+Eventhougth the KO modelview object contains an observable array, as for instance "nytarticles", I got "undefined" when I want to access that observable array.
+A mean to circumvent this issue is to use a regular javascript array , as for instance "articles" and  assign the javascript it to the ko observable array "nyarticles" at the end of the request..

 ###Setting up Project: